Experimental observations of fractal landscape dynamics in a dense emulsion: Introduction

 \section{Introduction}

 Despite the deterministic nature of classical physics, the world around us appears filled with random motion.
-The random Brownian motion of microscopic particles is due to `noise'---the collisions of molecules in incessant thermal motion \cite{renn2005einstein}.
+The random Brownian motion of microscopic particles is due to `noise' -- the collisions of molecules in incessant thermal motion \cite{renn2005einstein}.
 The random motion of weather systems has a different origin, deterministic chaos, due to the dynamical evolution of their unstable equations of motion \cite{schuster2006deterministic}.
-The random motion of foraging animals such as squirrels forms a third, distinct type of random motion, a L\'evy walk, containing occasional large displacements \cite{zaburdaev2015levy}.
-The focus of this work is a class of systems, including foams, emulsions, pastes, and cytoskeletal structures that display strikingly similar `soft glassy' dynamics \cite{gopal1995nonlinear, hebraud1998mode, sollich1997rheology, fabry2001scaling, hoffman2009cell}, that appears distinct from the three types of random motion described above.
-These systems have in common strongly interacting and slowly changing constituents forming a soft solid, with structural disorder and often negligible noise, that display super-diffusive motion, non-Gaussian random displacements and intermittent cooperative motion (sometimes called `avalanches').
-Historically, models of stock price motions have compared them variously to Brownian motion \cite{scholes1973pricing,follmer1994stock}, chaotic motion \cite{ghashghaie1996turbulent, mantegna1996turbulence}, and L\'evy processes \cite{cont1997scaling}, with varying degrees of success.
-We will claim that stock price motions more closely resemble soft glassy dynamics.
+The random motion of foraging animals forms a third, distinct type of random motion, a L\'evy walk, containing occasional large displacements \cite{zaburdaev2015levy}.
+The focus of this work is a class of systems, including foams, emulsions, pastes, and cytoskeletal structures that display random motions having similar mathematical structure, called soft glassy dynamics \cite{gopal1995nonlinear, hebraud1998mode, sollich1997rheology, fabry2001scaling, hoffman2009cell}, which appear to be due to neither thermal fluctuations nor deterministic chaos.
+These systems have in common strongly interacting and slowly changing constituents forming a disordered solid \cite{corwin2005structural, van2009jamming, morse2017echoes, vasisht2018rate, giavazzi2020multiple, song2022microscopic}, which display super-diffusive motion, non-Gaussian random displacements, and intermittent cooperative motion or `avalanches'.